akbarsyarif/CoffeeShop-Week-4/readme.md

 Since Im still learning.

 Pull requests are welcome.
-Please open an issue first to discuss what would tou like to change.
+Please open an issue first to discuss what would you like to change.